kevintuhumury/itvdb/README.md

     episode.rating          // 8.5
     episode.showId          // 121361

+### TVDbUpdater

+When you've got a list of shows in your app, you might want to retrieve the shows with new episodes (or maybe just the episodes).
+The `TVDbUpdater` singleton can help you with that.
+The first time you have a list with shows (or episodes), you should save the timestamp of that moment in your app.
+Well, that's as easy as the following:

+    [[TVDbUpdater sharedInstance] updateLastUpdatedAtTimestamp];

+Once you've done that, you're set for the next update.
+Let's say you want to update the list of shows (or episodes) the next day.
+You'll be able to retrieve just the updated shows, episodes or both of them (from that moment on) with the following methods:

+    NSDictionary *showUpdates = [[TVDbUpdater sharedInstance] showUpdates];
+    NSDictionary *episodeUpdates = [[TVDbUpdater sharedInstance] episodeUpdates];
+    NSDictionary *updates = [[TVDbUpdater sharedInstance] updates];

+Just to clarify, all of these methods will retrieve data from the moment that was saved with the `updateLastUpdatedAtTimestamp` method until the very moment you call one of the update methods listed above.

 ## Credit where credit is due

 iTVDb uses the [XML-to-NSDictionary](https://github.com/bcaccinolo/XML-to-NSDictionary) library by bcaccinolo to convert the retrieved XML into a NSDictionary.